THE PHOENICIAN ALPHABET

 Phoenician, Hebrew, Aramaic, and Arabic are all examples of Semitic languages, which have similar characteristics, such as the presence of guttural letters formed in the pharynx or larynx; a consonantal system with three-letter word roots to connote meaning; and changes in the form or morphology of the word root through the addition of prefixes, infixes, and suffixes to determine the precise sense and function of the word.
 The letters are written from right to left, while numbers are written from left to right.

 Jesus Christ commissioned his Apostles to be his witnesses in Jerusalem to the ends of the earth (Acts 1:8), and was the first to evangelize the Gentiles on his visit to Tyre and Sidon (Mark 7:24-30).
 Following the Conversion of Paul on the road to Damascus (Acts 9:1-9), Paul traveled to Arabia and then returned to Damascus, where he lived for three years (Galatians 1:17-18).
 St. Paul later stayed a week in Tyre after his return from his third missionary journey (Acts 21:2-3), and also stopped in Sidon on his fourth missionary trip to Rome (Acts 27:3).
-Sidon and Tyre were part of Phoenicia during the life of Jesus Christ.
+Sidon and Tyre were part of Phoenicia during the life of Jesus of Nazareth.

 1 Maria Eugenia Aubet.
 The Phoenicians and the West.
 Second Edition, Cambridge University Press, London, 2001.